atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 longtime. -- -- -- -- 1 then took him to hsy cabinet, and
-Spread all your letters before him, with the particular passages. relating to him, in those I had Sent you, which I chose to trahscribe. -- -- -- -- ^ He told me, I had given him a high treat; it asforded me, indeed, no Small Satisfaction'to observe the variations in his face while heiperufed the papers, though I ran the risk of being well nigh Smothered with his carcstes. — “You will make but a poor return, ” Said I, to him, laughing, “for all the love I have so long Selt for you by taking away my breath.” -- — He almost Smothered me, notwithstanding all my remonstrances against the impetuous proofs of his sondness form. — : He admires your Style and Sentiments, my dear Mrs. Blomer, So much, and is So envious of my regard. for you that he told me the other day, he Should he very jealous, unless I permitted him to have a Share in the correspondence between us— — you consent ..? — Indeed you must'. -- -- -- -- -- Sori have Swmrn to obey, and my inclinations are Stronger jhan my duty.
+Spread all your letters before him, with the particular passages. relating to him, in those I had Sent you, which I chose to trahscribe. -- -- -- -- ^ He told me, I had given him a high treat; it asforded me, indeed, no Small Satisfaction'to observe the variations in his face while heiperufed the papers, though I ran the risk of being well nigh Smothered with his carcstes. — "You will make but a poor return, " Said I, to him, laughing, "for all the love I have so long Selt for you by taking away my breath." -- — He almost Smothered me, notwithstanding all my remonstrances against the impetuous proofs of his sondness form. — : He admires your Style and Sentiments, my dear Mrs. Blomer, So much, and is So envious of my regard. for you that he told me the other day, he Should he very jealous, unless I permitted him to have a Share in the correspondence between us— — you consent ..? — Indeed you must'. -- -- -- -- -- Sori have Swmrn to obey, and my inclinations are Stronger jhan my duty.
 Kitty is, I hope, In a Sair way to be as happy, as her little heart can wish to be — and as I may with truth add, Sire deserves to be; for She has conducted herself with a delicacy and propriety really astonisli ing
 .4
 — ^ —.. — — — -- -- -- -- -- -- -- --
-ing both to my lord and me. — In a tete-a-tete, yefh terday, I told her how'’ charmingly She had behaved. — “il hope, ” continued I, “that Mr Wilmot has behaved entirely to your satissadlion, as I have observed an agreeable change in his manners.”
+ing both to my lord and me. — In a tete-a-tete, yefh terday, I told her how'’ charmingly She had behaved. — "il hope, " continued I, "that Mr Wilmot has behaved entirely to your satissadlion, as I have observed an agreeable change in his manners."
-“I have not a Single Sault to find with Mr, Wilmot, ” replied sl>e, with a Sigh, “his behaviour is too flattering to Such a girl as I am; but my mother will never approve of any man except Sir Charles Conyers; I cannot think as She does, yet I love her too well to disoblige her.”
+"I have not a Single Sault to find with Mr, Wilmot, " replied sl>e, with a Sigh, "his behaviour is too flattering to Such a girl as I am; but my mother will never approve of any man except Sir Charles Conyers; I cannot think as She does, yet I love her too well to disoblige her."
 A Shower of tears Sollowed these Sew words. -- -- -- -- --
 I begged her to be comforted; and astured her, that both my lord and myself would do everything in our power to Sorward Mr. wilmot’s interest